-Founder of Chinese Cancer and Chronic Illness Society of Victoria (CCCIS) in 1996.
-Dorothy has a background in social work and counselling.
+Founder of the Chinese Cancer and Chronic Illness Society of Victoria (CCCIS) in 1996, Dorothy has a background in social work and counselling.
 Having been working in the field for almost four decades, Dorothy has extensive experiences in health and human services, such as aged care, domestic violence, disability and migrant services.
 She has also been a cancer health educator for over 25 years focusing on cancer prevention and support.

 Wanling Zhang BMed, MHSc

 A volunteer and a member of the Committee of Management of Chinese Cancer and Chronic Illness Society of Victoria (CCCIS) since 2011, Wanling has been the Secretary of CCCIS since 2013.
 Wanling was trained in and practised Chinese Medicine in China.
 After completing her Master of Health Science in Latrobe University, Wanling has been working in the health and community service sector in Australia for over 25 years.
 She has extensive experience in aged care, domestic violence, disability support, health education and promotion, migrant and refugee settlement support, and training.

 Jacob Lee CPA

 With over 20 years strategic leadership and direct management experience in not-for-profit (NFP) and social enterprises, Jacob is a certified practising accountant and a qualified social worker trained in gestalt therapy.
 He has been involved in settlement, housing, aged care and disability services, victims of crime counselling and has overseen finance, information and communication technology, human resource and quality assurance functions of NFP organisations.